 2. Crude oil distillation

 Crude oil is the primary source of bitumen for the industry.
 Crude oil is a mixture of different compounds that is separated by a distillation tower.
-The remnants of the distillation tower, called the vacuum bottoms, are transferred to be processed and turned into bitumen.
+The remnants of the distillation tower, known as the vacuum bottoms, are transferred for processing and converted into bitumen.

-Different types of bitumen, including penetration or oxidized bitumen, are produced by a different process on the vacuum bottom in the refinery.
+Different types of bitumen, including penetration or oxidised bitumen, are produced through a distinct process on the vacuum bottom in the refinery.
 The main application of this bitumen is in road construction.

 What is the difference between bitumen, tar, and asphalt?

-Many people do not know the difference between bitumen, asphalt, and tar.
-Because of their similarities, these three terms may be used interchangeably.
+Many people are unaware of the differences between bitumen, asphalt, and tar.
+Due to their similarities, these three terms can be used interchangeably.
 They are black, sticky, and suitable for use in road construction.
 However, they have distinct features that need to be considered before application.

-In what follows, we provide you with a comprehensive guide on each product’s description.
-We also elaborate more on bitumen, asphalt, and tar’s properties and uses.
+In what follows, we provide a comprehensive guide to each product’s description.
+We also elaborate on the properties and uses of bitumen, asphalt, and tar.

 How is Bitumen Produced?

 Bitumen is a by-product of crude oil.
-After taking crude oil to an atmospheric distillation column in refineries, we heat it to temperatures between 300 and 350 degrees Celsius.
-As a result, lighter fractions of crude oil separate from non-boiling components.
-This process leaves a sticky substance at the bottom of the column, which we call the vacuum bottom, and uses it as the raw material for producing refined bitumen.
+After taking crude oil to an atmospheric distillation column in refineries, we heat it to temperatures between 300 °C and 350 °C. As a result, lighter fractions of crude oil separate from non-boiling components.
+This process leaves a sticky substance at the bottom of the column, known as the vacuum bottom, and utilizes it as the raw material for producing refined bitumen.

 Refined bitumen is not the only type of bitumen.
-Before processing crude oil, natural sources of bitumen have been in use in the world.
+Before the processing of crude oil, natural sources of bitumen have been in use worldwide.
 For thousands of years, human beings extracted bitumen from lakes and rocks.

-The bitumen that comes from lakes, contains 40 to 70 % of pure bitumen.
-To purify the bitumen, we boil it until the water in it completely evaporates and the impurities are separated.
-Rock bitumen, also known as oil sands, are sedimentary sources that contain 5 to 15 % bitumen.
-The main procedure for extracting bitumen from rocks is crushing, heating, and separating bitumen from other materials.
+The bitumen that comes from lakes contains 40 to 70 % pure bitumen.
+To purify the bitumen, we boil it until all the water has completely evaporated and the impurities are separated.
+Rock bitumen, also known as oil sands, is a sedimentary source that contains 5 to 15 % bitumen.
+The primary procedure for extracting bitumen from rocks involves crushing, heating, and separating the bitumen from other materials.

 What are the different forms of bitumen?

-The forms of bitumen are generally 5 types as follows.
+The forms of bitumen are generally five types as follows.

 - Penetration Grade Bitumen